AI-vidence/antakia/docs/tutorial1.md

 Two differences with this method :

 1. we've passed to AntakIA a description of the dataset variables :

-   - description,
+    - description
     - is it critical ?
     - do we have geographical data ?
     - type of the variable
     - which unit is used ?

 2. we've also passed pre-computed Shap values.

-##
+---

 Now we're ready to discover AntakIA.
 You can go to [the second part of our tutorial](tutorial2.md).